hejfelix/blog/content/post/modularity.md

 >  $$ addmul = \lambda x . \lambda y .  + x  \\; (* \\; x \\; y) $$

-Since the lambdacalculus doesn't include the (=) equality term, we can bind our function as an argument to the rest of the program like so:
+Since the lambda calculus doesn't include the (=) equality term, we can bind our function as an argument to the rest of the program like so:

 > $$ (\lambda addmul . \\; \mathbb{P})  (\lambda x . \\; \lambda y .  + \\; x \\; (* \\; x \\; y)) $$